mczabaj/weather/README.md

     lein run

-Open a new terminal to the same root directory and run:
+Open a new terminal to the same root directory and run the following to compile the js:

     lein figwheel